Merel-Qwen/Merel/README.md

 How to run this project:
 Download or clone this repository.

-Open the folder in your code editor and open the terminal.
+Open the folder in your code editor and open the terminal

-Navigate to the brewery-app.
+Navigate to the brewery-app

 Then type: npm i -S react

 When this is done type: npm start

-The app will now open in the browser.
+The app will now open in the browser

 To view the app properly you need a google extension.
 I think it has to do with the API.